Homai railway station: History

-The North Island Main Trunk Line through South Auckland opened in 1875.
+The North Island Main Trunk line through South Auckland was opened on 20 May 1875, as part of the Auckland and Mercer Railway, built by Brogden & Co, who extended it from Penrose.

 However, Homai Station didn't open until 15 August 1924, after local farmers John Dreadon, Alexander and Masters lobbied Prime Minister William Massey.
 In line with other stations opened in Auckland suburbs at the time, it was partly financed by local developers.
 In the case of Homai, John Dreadon donated £500 and land for the station and the bridge, which replaced a level crossing.
 Three other landowners also contributed.
 As a result, it was decided to name the station using the Māori word for 'gift', homai, rather than Browns Rd, as it was initially referred to.

+Duplication of the tracks between Papatoetoe and Papakura, through Homai, started in 1929 as an employment relief scheme and was completed on 29 March 1931.

 Daily boardings were measured as 338 in 2003.
 This figure had jumped to 936 by 2010.

 The station was upgraded in 2006 with a modern shelter, platform lighting and a much longer platform installed.

-Homai Station removal crossing

-The existing stairs from Browns Road will be replaced a new ramp to access the station after the Summer 2024/2025 Rail closure and level crossings removed.
+As part of the 2007 New Zealand budget it was announced that the station would be electrified.
+By January 2014 wires had been installed.
+In July 2015 electric trains began operating all passenger services.

+As part of the Level Crossing Removal Programme, the level crossings that previously provided access to the station were removed.
+The level crossings were replaced with new pathways from the carpark and Mcvilly Road and an accessible ramp from Browns Road.
+The station was blessed by mana whenua, Ngāti Te Ata Waiohua and re-opened to passengers in January 2025.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe via Homai.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates South City Line services to Newmarket and Pukekohe.